 So, in conclusion, it can be said that while adjusting your scope on the bow you can hit a target farther away than its actual range but this will not magically increase the power or range of your bow.

 Apart from that, the limbs of your crossbow also play an important part here so make sure to regularly check the condition of your bow and its limbs to ensure that it is working properly.

 Last Minute Thoughts!

-If you have made it this far, you will have an idea about how to adjust the scope of a crossbow.
-In addition to this, you will also know to have a better idea about the need for scope adjustment on your weapon and what happens when you adjust the scope.
+If you’ve made it this far, you’ll have an idea about how to adjust the scope of a crossbow.
+In addition to this, you’ll also understand the importance of scope adjustment on your tool and what happens when you make these adjustments.